ioBroker/ioBroker.modbus/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
+* BREAKING: All space characters will be replaced with underscores now in the Objects IDs, not only the first one.
 * (Apollon77) Catch error reported by sentry when invalid Master port is entered

 ### 4.0.4 (2022-03-25)